Skip to content

 Where to start

-Start with the problem that can hurt your family first.
+Start with the need that can hurt your family first.
 A SNAP application will not stop an eviction.
-A housing waitlist will not feed your kids tonight.
-A child support case can help later, but it usually will not solve a same-week bill.
+A housing waitlist will not feed your children tonight.
+A child support case may help later, but it usually will not solve a same-week bill.

 Food first